kivra-thohut/forms_errands/README.md

-The goal is forms_errands is to provide a way to keep track of forms errands in production.
+The goal for forms_errands is to provide a way to keep track of forms errands in production.
 An errand could be sending a form to sales to demo to a customer, sending to internal users at Kivra or perhaps just doing experimental testing.

 # Quick Start